guide

 How long does it take to get approved for a renovation loan?

-Personal loans: 1-7 days for approval, funding within a week.
-HELOCs: 2-6 weeks including appraisal.
-Home equity loans: 2-4 weeks.
-Cash-out refinance: 30-45 days.
-FHA 203(k): 45-60 days due to HUD consultant requirements and contractor bid reviews.
-If your renovation timeline is tight, personal loans offer the fastest access to funds.
+Personal loans: 1–7 days.
+HELOCs: 2–6 weeks including appraisal.
+Home equity loans: 2–4 weeks.
+Cash-out refinance: 30–45 days.
+FHA 203(k): 45–60 days due to HUD consultant requirements.
+If your renovation timeline is urgent, personal loans offer the fastest access to funds.

 Ready to Estimate Your Project?